OswaldRijo/go-transparent-cache/README.md

 ./Golang-challenge
 ```

-and that's it!
+and that's it!.

 ##Collection to make Requests to the server

 Import "Server.postman_collection.json" file in postman to get ready and start to make requests to the server.

 ## Third party

-* [Mux](https://github.com/gorilla/mux/) - Library to build http servers
+* [Mux](https://github.com/gorilla/mux/) - Library to build http servers.